A Hilbert space approach to singularities of functions: Introduction

 \section{Introduction}

 Many different mathematical structures have been brought to bear on the study of functions.
 In the last half-century notable theories which have yielded insights into function-theoretic problems include those of locally convex spaces, ordered vector spaces, commutative Banach algebras and the geometry of Banach spaces.
-Perhaps the richest structure of all is that of Hilbert spaces; when a function-theoretic problem can be formulated in terms of Hilbert space geometry one can have high hopes of making progress on it.
+Perhaps the richest structure of all is that of Hilbert spaces; when a function-theoretic problem can be formulated in terms of Hilbert space geometry one can have high hopes of making progress on it \cite{amy}.
 Accordingly, there has been a substantial development of the theory of Hilbert function spaces (also called reproducing kernel Hilbert spaces and functional Hilbert spaces) \cite{Ar}, \cite{Sai}.
+In this paper we approach singularities of functions from a Hilbert space perspective.

 By a {\em Hilbert function space on a set $\Omega$} we mean a Hilbert space $\calh$ whose elements are complex-valued functions on $\Omega$ such that, for each $\lam\in\Omega$, the linear functional $f \mapsto f(\lam)$ is continuous on $\calh$.
 It follows that, for each $\lam\in\Omega$ there exists an element of $\calh$, which we shall denote by $k_\lam$, such that $f(\lam)=\ip{f}{k_\lam}$ for every $f\in\calh$.
 We call $k_\lam$ the {\em kernel} corresponding to $\lam$, and we call the function $k:\Omega\times\Omega \to \C$ given by